poiyomi/PoiyomiDocs/docs/shading/light-data.md

 #### UTS2 (Light Color)

-UTS2 (Unitychan Toon Shader 2) light color uses a calculation that produces a result that's generally consistent, but often incoherent with the environmental lighting conditions.
+UTS2 (UnityChan Toon Shader 2) light color uses a calculation that produces a result that's generally consistent, but often incoherent with the environmental lighting conditions.

 This mode adds the **Unlit Intensity** option.